hyunR/ManWaDownloader/README.md

 - Dec 23rd 2018
 - initial commit with mvp
 - features to be added
-  - ~~detect user's diretory and do auto update for each manwha
+  - ~~detect user's diretory and do auto update for each manwha~~ added ver 1.0.1
-  - ~~change download path
+  - ~~change download path~~ added ver 1.0.1
-  - change UI for current download page
+  - change UI for current download page postponed
-  - ~~add icons
+  - ~~add icons~~ added ver 1.0.1

 #### version 1.0.1  ####